ken00535/validator/README.md

 # Validator

-Validator is a validate tool, it can help you to senitize message.
-From string to other type.
+Validator is a validate tool, it can help you

+- check message parameter's type
+- senitize message, from string to other type.

+It's useful when you have to receive third party messages, but you're not sure its type

 ## Install